yuboxie/meed2/README.md

 > CoNLL 2021.
 [PDF Link](https://arxiv.org/pdf/2105.06829.pdf).

 ## Environment
-The project was developed under the following environment:
+The project was developed using the following packages:

     tqdm==4.49.0
     numpy==1.19.3